What Sets It Apart

 How do you attach the Z Lite Sol to a backpack?

 The Z Lite Sol folds into a rectangular bundle and attaches to the outside of your pack using compression straps, a bungee cord, or daisy chains.
 It is too wide to fit inside most backpacking packs.
-On an AT section hike, I fold it and strap it to the back panel with the pack's external attachment loops.
+On an AT section hike, it folds down and straps easily to a pack's back panel using external attachment loops.